n8n-io/n8n-docs/docs/flow2/flow2-onboarding-guide.md

 To access the system:

-1. Contact your Fellow Consulting representative or reach out to [support@fellow-consulting.de](mailto:support@fellow-consulting.de) to create a Organisation.
+1. Contact your Polydocs GmbH or reach out to [support@fellow-consulting.de](mailto:support@fellow-consulting.de) to create a Organisation.
 2. Log in with the credentials provided in your onboarding email.

 **Tip:** Can't find the onboarding email?
 Go to your login screen and click the **Forgot your password?** link.